Unlike the millions of years it takes for most mountains on Earth to form, lunar mountains crop out near instantaneously, geologically speaking.

 The Artemis program aims to explore the lunar poles in this decade, both robotically and with humans.
 This requires developing precision landing technologies for safe descent on the challenging polar terrain, as a result also enabling surface missions to the lunar mountains.
 But there is a type of mountain that spacecraft can visit even with present-day technologies.

 The Moon has experienced several distinct periods of volcanism in the last four billion years.
 Lava slowly oozing out of openings on the surface during such times have formed volcanic domes.
 These domes aren’t as tall as the impact-created mountains and have gentle slopes.
-China’s third Moon landing mission, Chang’e 5, launching end of 2020 is targeting the largest such lunar dome, Mons Rümker.
+China’s third Moon landing mission, Chang’e 5, launching end of 2020 is targeting near the the largest such lunar dome, Mons Rümker.

 The 70-kilometer-wide Mons Rümker is thought to have formed less than two billion years ago.
 The Chang’e 5 mission aims to bring back samples from the dome and determine its exact age.
 Since scientists use the Moon to calibrate the timing of events across bodies in the Solar System, analysis of Chang’e 5 samples would be an invaluable addition to happenings in the geologically recent past.